Joni Ernst Reintroduces Swamp Act to Get Federal Agencies Out of Swamp

 Sen. Joni Ernst (R-IA) reintroduced legislation Thursday that would move federal agencies out of the Washington, DC, swamp so federal bureaucrats can focus on helping the Americans they serve.

-Sen. Ernst reintroduced her Strategic Withdrawal of Agencies for Meaning Placement (SWAMP) Act to move agency headquarters over geographically diverse areas of the nation so they focus on helping the Americans most impacted by their decisions.
+Sen. Ernst reintroduced her Strategic Withdrawal of Agencies for Meaningful Placement (SWAMP) Act to move agency headquarters over geographically diverse areas of the nation so they focus on helping the Americans most impacted by their decisions.
 Nearly all federal agencies remain headquartered in or around Washington, DC.

 “Washington-based federal agencies and bureaucrats make important decisions that impact the lives of Iowans, and all Americans.
 Yet, how can these rule makers fully consider and understand the effects of their decisions when those who are most impacted by their rules and regulations are out-of-sight and out-of-mind?
 We need to fix that,” Ernst said in a statement Thursday.